VAlphonso/C2C_Performance_Activity/README.md

 ![College.png](Resources/College.png)

 Looking at the two charts below, 18% of students had participated in C2C in person.
 Of that 18%, only 14% of students agreed or strongly agreed that they feel a strong connection to staff, volunteers, and other students.
-However, 53% of students that had not participated in C2C in person
+However, 53% of students that had not participated in C2C in person indicated that they either agreed or strongly agred that thay feel a sstrong connection to staff, colunteers, and other students.

+Depending on C2C's goal and ridger of their matrices, I would say that C2C does well with making and keeping connections either virtually or in-person.
+However, this is a slim margin.

 ![Connection.png](Resources/Connection.png)
 ![Mconnections.png](Resources/Mconnections.png)

+To address the treats that C2C needs to be mindful, I created the following charts:

 ![Challenges.png](Resources/Challenges.png)
 ![CChart.png](Resources/CChart.png)

+As you can see, technical issues is more than 60% of the challenges faced by students.
+Additionally, 23% of students indicated that limited interactions with teachers was a challenge.

 ## Achievement Data Analysis and Interpretation